What’s this about?

 Is this something only techies can do?
 Almost 5 years ago I was seriously ill and my memory and concentration is now SHOT.
 If I can do this so can others.

 All seemed well with the new setup until the summer 2022 heatwave.
 As the temperature rose, the reliability of the KuWfi 4G router went down.
 I put this down to the external heat (I should have housed the router in a wooden box) and so I replaced the KuWfi router with a TP-Link Archer MR600 (V2) 4G router from Amazon.
-As it happens, the aerials on this router are better and I don’t actually need to place the TP-Link outside.
+As it happens, the aerials on this router are better and I no longer needed to place the TP-Link outside.
 I found success mounting the Archer in the far corner of my office where it sat until September 2023.

 TP-Link Archer 4G Router